MaartenGr/BERTopic/docs/getting_started/dim_reduction/dim_reduction.md

 topic_model = BERTopic(umap_model=umap_model)
 ```

-Here, we can define any parameters in UMAP to optimize for the best performance based on whatever validation metrics that you are using.
+Here, we can define any parameters in UMAP to optimize for the best performance based on whatever validation metrics you are using.

 ## **PCA**
 Although UMAP works quite well in BERTopic and is typically advised, you might want to be using PCA instead.
-It can be faster to train and to perform
+It can be faster to train and perform
-inference with.
+inference.
 To use PCA, we can simply import it from `sklearn` and pass it to the `umap_model` parameter:

 ```python